 An entire concert of motets for double choir by German early-Baroque composer Heinrich Schütz is a brave rarity in Australia, even if it mightn’t be quite so unusual for specialist vocal ensembles in Europe like The Tallis Scholars, The Sixteen or Dresdner Kammerchor.

-Roland Peelman, among those who founded The Song Company in the mid-1980s, returned as Guest Director for this tour, bringing his precise, cat-like conducting energy to the cycle of songs written in 1671 at the very end of Schütz’s highly productive life (hence the title Schwanengesang: swansong).
+Roland Peelman, among those who founded The Song Company in the mid-1980s, returns as Guest Director for this tour, bringing his precise, cat-like conducting energy to the cycle of songs written in 1671 at the very end of Schütz’s highly productive life (hence the title Schwanengesang: swansong).

 The Song Company: Der Schwanengesang (Roland Peelman, director).
 Photo © Peter Hislop